Rio Nido, California: Climate

 The National Weather Service reports that Rio Nido, as well as surrounding communities in the Russian River valley, has warm, dry summers with chilly night and morning fog, and cool, wet winters.
 Snow is extremely rare.
 It snowed once in 2004 and once in 1989, most recently.
 January temperatures average between 57.0 °F and 35.7 °F. July temperatures average between 83.6 °F and 49.3 °F. In the summer, fog often drifts up the river from the Pacific Ocean during the late night and early morning hours; most summer afternoons are bright and very warm with light breezes.
 The highest recorded temperature in nearby Graton was 113 °F in July 1972 and the lowest temperature was 14 °F in December 1990.
 Average annual precipitation is 53.23 in.
 Heavy winter rains have resulted in occasional flooding of the river.

 Population

+The 2020 United States Census included Rio Nido in the figures for the Guerneville census-designated place.

-According to the 2010 United States Census, Rio Nido has 522 residents.
+According to the 2010 United States census, Rio Nido has 522 residents.
 Of Rio Nido's population, 84.9% is White, 0.8% Black or African American, 1.5% Native American or Alaskan Native, 1.3% Asian, 0.8% Pacific Islander; 6.5% are of two or more races, and 10.9% are of Hispanic or Latino origin (of any race).
 Rio Nido has 284 households, and 93 are family households.
 The average household size is 1.84 people, and 2.72 for every average family household.
 The median age of Rio Nido is 47.2 years.